 And here is one of the observation points:

 Armenian Wild Sheep

 The territories that each species has a quite big.
 And the animals can be at a distance.
-I brought a 28-300 mm lens, and it was not always enough.
+I brought a 28-300 mm lens, which was not always enough.

 Roe deer (Capreolus capreolus), which lived here in the past but became extinct, are released into the wild in a controlled fashion.
 Unlike the Persian fallow deer, bringing roe deer to Israel was quite a simple operation because they are common all over Europe.
 The deer was taken to the Carmel Hay-Bar.
 After acclimatization and breeding, beginning in 1996, a few individuals were released in the Ramat Hanadiv area and on Mount Horshan at the southern part of the Carmel range.
 Regular monitoring and random observation in recent years have shown that the population of these deer is growing (young individuals without transmitters have been observed).

 Roe deer are also important for the northern woodlands ecosystem in Israel, as they are ruminants that mainly eat the foliage of the woodland trees.
 Furthermore, the seeds of the trees are softened in the deer’s stomach, thus increasing their sprouting potential.
 In this way, the roe deer also help in the woodlands’ distribution.

 The Persian fallow deer (Dama dama Mesopotamia) is a member of the deer family, called “Yahmur” in the bible, after its color, which is reddish-brown like the color of the red “Hamra” soil along Israel’s coastal plain.
 Re-introducing this deer into the wild is of broad ecological interfacing significance – it is a big eater of leaves and grasses (weighing more than 100 [kgs]), so it eats and “prunes” trees and bushes all year round, thus helping to dilute the thick woodland and prevent the spread of fires.